WIMWitch a GUI Alternative to OSDBuilder

 This is very intuitive, simply browse to your Windows 10 Media, chose the parts to import, I’m doing all 3, and click “Import”, and watch the progress in the PowerShell window:

 Now that we have imported media, lets select one, then select the index we want to work with, we’ll do that in the Source WIM tab:

 Pulling in updates is an essential function of servicing your WIM.
-WIMWitch is unique in the way that it gives you options to pull in Updates from CM, which is great that it can leverage things you already have implemented, and removes the need for you to pull down updates from the internet, which some security teams can put up a stink about.
+WIMWitch is unique in the way that it gives you options to pull in Updates from CM.
+It can leverage things you already have implemented, while removing the need for you to pull down updates from the internet, which some security teams can put up a stink about.
 WIMWitch also gives you the option to leverage the OSDSUS PowerShell module, which is nice if you don’t have CM, or your role doesn’t have access to CM and you’re just building the WIM for others to consume.
 OSDSUS will pull updates directly from Microsoft.

-For the Demo, I’ll be leveraging the OSDSUS integration, If you plan to leverage it, WIMWitch will go ahead and install it for you, but you’ll have to re-launch WIMWitch to leverage it.
-No big deal.
+For the Demo, I’ll be leveraging the OSDSUS integration.
+If you plan to leverage it, WIMWitch will go ahead and install it for you, but you’ll have to re-launch WIMWitch to leverage it.

 So if you haven’t already, go ahead and click “Install / Update” and see if you need to reload WIMWitch, which I do.

 After a quick reload….
 I use the Source WIM tab to connect to the Media I wanted updated, and go back to the Update Catalog Tab:

 I’ve got it set to download the additional Optional Updates and Dynamic Updates for Windows 10 20H2, which is the only Media I’m currently supporting.
 But if you have more, go ahead and choose those boxes.